abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![Orders compared to other categories](order_category.svg)

-Note that although two objects in an order might be directly connected by just one arrow, they might still be be indirectly connected by more than one arrow.
+Note that although two objects in an order might be directly connected by just one arrow, they might still be be *indirectly* connected by more than one arrow.
 So when we define an order in categorical way it's crucial to specify that *these ways are equivalent* i.e. that all diagrams that show orders commute.

 Products and sums
 ---

-While we are rehashing diagrams from the previous chapters, let's look at the diagram defining the *coproduct* of two objects in a category.
+While we are rehashing diagrams from the previous chapters, let's look at the diagram defining the *coproduct* of two objects in a category, from chapter 2.

 ![Joins as coproduct](coproduct_join.svg)